 After you are admitted to Aurora University, you will need to submit the following items before your I-20 will be issued:

 - Medical Forms (Immunization Records) All international students are required to submit a medical form (required by Illinois state law), with complete immunization records.
 Be sure to seek out medical insurance through a private vendor.
+Additional information about immunization records can be found here.

 - Proof of International Medical Insurance Proof of international medical insurance is required for all international students while at Aurora University.
 Please provide a copy of your current medical insurance card.
 If you do not have international medical insurance please contact your Aurora University admission counselor for assistance.